WHPPY/Ifashion_dataset/README.md

-## Multi-scale and Multi-granularity Feature Learning for Cross-domain Fashion Retrieval (MMFL-Net)
+## Multi-granularity cross-domain fashion retrieval

-This repository provides the generated dataset from our paper "Multi-scale and Multi-granularity Feature Learning for Cross-domain Fashion Retrieval."
+This repository provides the generated dataset from our paper "Multi-granularity Cross-domain Fashion Retrieval".

 #### Datasets